monsterkodi/kode/readme.md

 {a:1,b:3} each (k,v) -> ['▸'+k, k+v] # -> { '▸a': 'a1', '▸b': 'b3' }
 ```

-If the function expects only one argument,
+If the function takes only one argument,
 it is the value/item/character and a single return value is expected.

 ## For